European Son

-"European Son" is a song written and performed by the American experimental rock band The Velvet Underground.
+"European Son", also known as "European Son (to Delmore Schwartz)", is a song written and performed by the American experimental rock band The Velvet Underground.
 It appears as the final track on their 1967 debut album The Velvet Underground & Nico.
 It is also the album's longest track at more than seven and a half minutes.

 The song could be seen as a precursor to the band's next album White Light/White Heat and to the song "Sister Ray", a seventeen-minute-long rock improvisation.

 Composition

-"European Son" is dedicated by the band to Delmore Schwartz, the poet who had been literary mentor of singer Lou Reed at Syracuse University.
-Wanting to dedicate a song to Schwartz, "European Son" was chosen because it had the fewest lyrics (rock-and-roll lyrics being something Schwartz abhorred).
+"European Son" is dedicated to poet Delmore Schwartz, who had been Lou Reed's advisor at Syracuse University.
+Wanting to dedicate a song to Schwartz, "European Son" was chosen because it had the fewest lyrics, as Schwartz made his distaste for rock lyrics clear.
 The first pressing of The Velvet Underground & Nico referred to the song as "European Son (to Delmore Schwartz)".